-The Parish is committed to encouraging consultation and cooperation between church administrators, employees and voluntary workers.
-It will involve all parties in workplace changes likely to affect their safety, health and welfare and the safety, health and welfare of subcontractors, parishioners and visitors.
-The Parish is also committed to ongoing review of the policy and procedures to seek to ensure their continuing relevance to changing circumstances
+The Parish is committed to encouraging consultation and cooperation between church administrators, ministry staff, employees, voluntary workers and parishioners.
+It will involve those parties, as appropriate, in workplace decisions likely to affect their safety, health and welfare and the safety, health and welfare of contractors, subcontractors, parishioners and visitors.

+The Parish Council is committed to ongoing review of workplace policies and procedures to seek to ensure their continuing relevance to changing circumstances.